dromero-dotcom/dromero-dotcom.github.io/proj3_CustomerInsights.md

 <img src="images/proj3/Emotions_Distribution.png?raw=true"/>

 * Deep-dive into "angry" reviews: BERTopic was then applied to this subset of reviews to understand specific drivers of high-intensity dissatisfaction.
 * Topic Modelling using a Large-Language-Model (LLM): Loaded the Phi-4 model from Hugging Face.
-A prompt was utilized to extract top 3 topics from the dataset (Top-30 locations).
+A prompt was utilized to extract top 3 topics from the dataset (Top-30 locations), which generated a hierarchical view of clusters (see below)
   <img src="images/proj3/Bertopic_LLM_Dendrogram.png?raw=true"/>

 * Latent Dirichlet Allocation (LDA) Model: used this to perform topic modelling on the negative reviews (all locations) to provide a comparative baseline, below a cluster example.